Maatary/timeit/ReadMe.md

 - **HLS needs to know how to build your Haskell project**: what flags to pass, what packages to provide, etc. It gets this information from the build system used by your project (**typically cabal or stack**).
 The tool used to do this is called **hie-bios**. hie-bios calls the strategy it uses to get compilation flags (e.g. “ask cabal”) a **“cradle”**.

 - For instance, if you delete timeit.cabal and start HLS for VsCode, everything will work.
 This is because the project has no dependency what so ever.
-So Likely LHS just rely on the global GHC current config and compile the project (see [How does Haskell language Server manage to work with a project with only standalone haskell file?](https://stackoverflow.com/questions/76039680/how-does-haskell-language-server-manage-to-work-with-a-project-with-only-standal?noredirect=1#comment134108822_76039680))
+So Likely LHS just rely on the global GHC current config and compile the project (see [How does Haskell language Server manage to work with a project with only standalone haskell file?](https://stackoverflow.com/questions/76039680/how-does-haskell-language-server-manage-to-work-with-a-project-with-only-standal?noredirect=1#comment134108822_76039680)) **[[TODO]]**

 ## HLS for VsCode